 Tip #2: Use a standard format and standard font

 Using a special format with a slightly funky font is tempting.
 You might think it could help you stand out.
 But it's not.
 You won't get extra points for it.
-At best, your CV screener will think: "Ok, I've never seen this format, but why not?"
+At best, your CV screener will think: "Okay, I've never seen this format, but why not?"
 At worst, they will think: "Who is this person?
 They don't get it!"
-The CONTENT of your resume should stand out NOT its FORMAT.

 Tip #3: Use 5 sections